maplab-oss/node-monorepo-template/docs/style-guide.md

   * Enforces consistent naming and imports
 * Files are named directly after the thing they export
   * No suffixes like `.model.ts`, `.service.ts`, etc.
+* All imports must be declared at the top of the file — never inside functions or blocks (except for intentional circular-dependency or platform guards)

 ---